On recent camping trips (Dec 2018 to April 2019) I wasn't particularly happy with the performance of our solar charging setup.

 Use an ammeter in red (for outgoing power).

-To save a small amount of power, have the voltmeters turn on only when a button is pushed.
+To save a small amount of power, the meter displays could be turned on only when a button is pushed.

 Use a momentary button for the voltmeters (double pole switch to use a single switch for both).

 It's probably not worth implementing a momentary crossover button to turn on the ammeters (ie, with NC and NO contacts) because: